realitystrikes/My-Notes/OS/introduction.md

 > Communication is via IPCs.
 The failure of one server does not mean failure of the entire system.
 > Modularity allows swapping of subsystems.
 IPCs also contribute to latencies.
 And, switching between kernel and user space
 > frequently is expensive.
 So most servers are made to run in kernel space, which defeats the purpose of microkernels.
 Windows
-> NT and mach (OS X is based on this) are examples o microkernels.
+> NT and mach (OS X is based on this) are examples of microkernels.
 > Linux is a monolithic kernel but borrows good things from microkernels.
 It has modular design with kernel pre-emption, support
 > for kernel threads and the ability to dynamically load modules into the kernel.
 Everything runs in kernel mode with direct
 > function invocation and not message passing.
 So it is performant.